brave/ledger/documentation/Ledger-Principles.md

 the client calculates the relative weights of publisher views for each site.
 Then,
-for each of the Voting registrars that it is authorized to use, it selects a publisher identity using the an unpredictable, but weighted, algorithm.
+for each of the Voting registrars that it is authorized to use, it selects a publisher identity using an unpredictable, but weighted, algorithm.
 For example,
 if site "X" has twice as many publisher views as site "Y" for a particular contribution, then site "X" should be twice as likely to be selected for a ballot as site "Y".